Croatia Travel Guide

 Hvar

 Any trip to Croatia is incomplete without a little (okay, A LOT of) island-hopping.
 Among the most famous islands in Croatia is Hvar.
-The ever-opular Hvar Island often gets pinned as the Croatian riviera.
-And everyone from high-rollers parking yachts in the harbour to budget backpackers want to get in on the action.
+The ever-popular Hvar Island often gets pinned as the Croatian Riviera.
+And everyone—from high-rollers parking yachts in the harbour to budget backpackers—wants to get in on the action.

 Hvar Island, Croatia